lolrazh/Brain/README.md

 ### The Component

-Below is a simple flowchart explaining how the component is used:
+This flowchart explains how the component is used:

 ```mermaid
 graph LR;